jungbluth/git-commit-timeline/README.md

 # Running

 ## 1. Run fetch-git-info.sh on some time interval (e.g every 10 minutes).
+Note: this script requires that you input the parent folder for all of your git repositories.
 This can be done in several ways:

 ###  * Set up a cron job